-This holy temple is present at the top of the Nilachal Hill which is about 800 feet above sea level in the Western part of the Guwahati city.
-At a corner of the cave in the temple, there is a sculptured figure of the yoni of the Goddess, which is worshiped.
+Kamakhya Temple is a Hindu temple in dedication to Goddess Kamakhya, in the state of Assam.
+It is one of the oldest among the 51 Shakti Peeths.
+This holy temple is present at the top of the Nilachal Hill which is about 800 feet above sea level in the Western part of the city of Guwahati.
+At a corner of the cave in the temple, there is a sculptured figure of the yoni of the Goddess, which is worshipped.
 The presence of the natural spring keeps the statue moist.

 There are ten small temples present around the premise of the main shrine.
 These are for the ten avatars of Maa Kali, namely, Goddesses Dhumavati, Bagola, Tara, Matangi, Bhairavi, Kamala, Chinnamasta, Bhuvaneshwari as well as Tripura Sundari.

 According to the history of Kamakhya Temple, Sati, the daughter of King Daksha married Lord Shiva against his will.
 The King had organized a Yajna in his kingdom where he invited everyone except Sati and Shiva.
-Sati,was upset but wanted to attend it in spite of Shiva’s disapproval.
+Sati was upset but wanted to attend it in spite of Shiva’s disapproval.

 At this Yajna, she was greatly insulted by King Daksha.
 Sati became so angry that she jumped into the Yajna fire and killed herself.
 When Lord Shiva came to know about this incident, he took Sati’s body on his shoulders and roamed around the universe filled with rage.
 It is then; Lord Vishnu calmed Shiva and saved the world by cutting the body of Sati into several parts by using the Sudarshan Chakra.

 Sati’s body parts fell at different places which became popular as Shakti Peeths.
 In the famous Kamakhya Temple, devotees worship the womb and the vagina of the Goddess.